Utilitius polii var. electicifolia

 Detail of the mature cones and numerous thin branches.

-A young specimen in the wild with only two branches and cones.
+A young specimen in the wild with only two branches

 At branch junctions in mature specimens and other less frequent locations, the keen observer will find large fruiting bodies that range from cylindrical to square in shape.
 Almost always gray in color, these appear to be associated with dispersal of energy within the plants larger system.